-Clever as a fox, is a saying we’ve all heard, and it couldn’t be more true.
+Clever as a fox is a saying we’ve all heard, and it couldn’t be more true.
 They climb better than you could ever imagine and can dig their way into a coop with ease.
 Fox are smart and patient, they will watch your coop for weeks before they attack.

-Every bird the fox can grab in the coop will be killed, often the entire flock will be completely wiped out.
+Every bird the fox can grab in the coop will be killed, and often the entire flock will be completely wiped out.

 Signs a Fox Leaves Behind After an Attack

 Feathers sprawled in the coop AND away from the coop

 These clever egg-stealing masked burglars leave significant evidence of their presence.
 A raccoon rips open the crop and sometimes the breast to feast.
 You’ll find all the chickens still in the coop as a rule because coons have difficulty carrying them off.

 One of the raccoon’s most distinctive features is their extremely dexterous front paws, in other words, they’re extremely talented at opening door latches!

 Signs a Raccoon Leaves Behind After an Attack

 Rips open the crop and sometimes the breast.